Blueprint Travelers - Travel Site

 Start your day by walking through the old town.
 Visit the old city gate, the streets throughout the town, ruins, the different vistas, the dock, and the Basilica.
 You can follow the map below to take you through the main points.
 Make sure to take in all the flowers and plants throughout the streets.
 The beautiful bougainvillea everywhere offer protection to people’s homes and add beauty and whimsy to the streets.

 The town also provides guided tours through the old town.
 These start just outside of the Old Gate at 11 AM and 3 PM.
 You can ask the tourism office there which tours are in English and which are in Spanish.
+You can also reserve this tour in advance which visits the Old Town and gives historical background about the town in English, Spanish, or Portuguese.

 Colonia del Sacramento - Old Town Coast View

 When walking around the town, take in the old architecture of both Spanish and Portuguese settlers.
 If you want a bird’s eye view of the town, you can climb to the top of the lighthouse for a few pesos.
-You will need cash to do this activity and climb a few flights of stairs.
+You will need cash to do this activity and be able to climb a few flights of stairs.

 Colonia del Sacramento - Lighthouse View

 After walking through the town and taking a tour of the area, take a long walk along the river to the Colonia letters and continue on to the Plaza de Toros.
-This is a former bullfighting ring that actually held a few fights before being closed.
+This is a former bullfighting ring that actually held a few fights before being closed to bullfighting.
 It is now an entertainment venue and you can take tours of the interior.
 From here, you can take a taxi to return to the town and continue to enjoy the Old Town of Colonia del Sacramento.

 Colonia del Sacramento - Plaza de Toros